james-dinhh/SAP_TakeHomeAssessment1/README.md

 After the project opens, IntelliJ may ask you to set up a Project SDK.

-If prompted:

 1. Click "Setup SDK".
 2. Choose an existing JDK on your system .
-3. If no JDK is listed, click **"Add SDK"** and navigate to the installed JDK directory.
+3. If no JDK is listed, click "Add SDK" and navigate to the installed JDK directory.

 ---